c3tp/jenkins-flowdock-notifier/README.md

 * Pipeline plugins, of course
 * [Pipeline: Shared Groovy Libraries](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Shared+Groovy+Libraries+Plugin) plugin
 * An appropriate source code management plugin supported by the above, probably [the GitHub Branch Source](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+Branch+Source+Plugin) plugin
+* Application created and integrated with the flow on flowdock you want to send notifications too.
+See below for more info.

 ## Installation